Azure/azure-monitor-baseline-alerts/docs/content/patterns/specialized/oracle/oracle on azure iaas/_index.md

 ## Overview

-Monitoring Oracle on Azure IaaS allows for timely actions towards performance, reliability and security nd improves these.
-This solution helps in setting up the right Azure Monitor alerts for your utilization on the virtual machines and disks.
-Action owners will receive email notifications if utilization metrics exceeds set threshold.
+Monitoring Oracle on Azure IaaS enables timely actions to enhance performance, reliability, and security.
+This solution helps set up appropriate Azure Monitor alerts for virtual machine and disk utilization.
+Action owners will receive email notifications if utilization metrics exceed the set thresholds.

-{{< hint type=note >}}
+> [!NOTE]
-Please do not operate Oracle on Azure IaaS solutions outside the thresholds provided below.
-If you ignore alerts for the threshold values below performance degradation appear.
-Following if thresholds are exceeded an always available database cannot be guaranteed.
+> Please adhere to the thresholds provided below when operating Oracle on Azure IaaS solutions.
+Ignoring alerts for these threshold values may lead to performance degradation and compromise the availability of the database
-{{< /hint >}}

 **Current Version:**
 v0 (Dec 6, 2024)